Distributionally Robust Acceleration Control Barrier Filter for Efficient UAV Obstacle Avoidance: Method

 \subsection{Obstacle Acceleration Estimation}

 In addition to risk allocation, DOA needs to estimate acceleration bounds for the obstacle to maintain a safe distance in all cases.
 In order to assess the unknown acceleration of an obstacle $\hat a_{\max,i}$, we assume piecewise constant relative acceleration over the lookahead $H$ and compute the upper bound $\hat a_{\max,i}$ via higher-order SMD~\cite{2nSDM,SDM}.
-From measured obstacle velocity $v_i$, the SMD internal states $(z_0,z_1,z_2)$ yield a robust estimate $\hat a_i=z_1$ and (if required) an estimate $\hat j_i=z_2$.
+From measured obstacle velocity $v_i$, the SMD internal states $(z_0,z_1)$ yield a robust estimate $\hat a_i=z_1$.
 The differentiator dynamics are given as

-where $(z_0,z_1,z_2)$ are internal states and $l_1,l_2,l_3>0$ are design gains.
+where $(z_0,z_1)$ are internal states and $l_1,l_2>0$ are design gains.
 The SMD output provides a robust, noise-insensitive estimate of the true derivative $\dot{v}_i = a_i$ with finite-time convergence.
 The estimated acceleration bound is updated online as

 which ensures a conservative envelope on obstacle acceleration used in the effective clearance~\eqref{eq:Reff} and allows the safety margin to expand automatically when obstacles exhibit more aggressive maneuvers.